Frequently asked questions

 Can the Wellbeing Service write a personal circumstances (formerly called extenuating circumstances) letter to support an extension for exams or coursework?

 I've finished my course.
 Can I still access the Wellbeing Service?

 Does the Wellbeing Service recommend any private practitioners?

-We are able to suggest that you look at a local directory or the BACP website to find a counsellor with expertise in the area you are wishing to focus on, or you may wish to contact a local charity much as Bristol Mind.
+We are able to suggest that you look at a local directory or the BACP website to find a counsellor with expertise in the area you are wishing to focus on, or put you in contact with local NHS services.